Solving constrained quadratic binary problems via quantum adiabatic evolution: Introduction

-where $Q\in \mathbb{Z}^{n\times n}$ and $A\in \mathbb{Z}^{m\times n}$.
 We present a branch-and-bound approach which uses Lagrangian duality to solve (P) and show that a UBQP oracle can be used to solve the Lagrangian dual (LD) problem with successive applications of linear programming (LP).
-We introduce the notion of \emph{quantum annealing leniency}, which represents the maximum threshold of the annealing time allowed for our approach to outperform the Gurobi Optimizer.
+Throughout this paper, we will refer to this algorithm as the quantum branch-and-bound algorithm.
+We introduce the notion of \emph{quantum annealing leniency}, which can be used to compare a classical algorithm running on a Turing machine to an algorithm running on an oracle Turing machine \cite{Sipser} with a quantum annealing oracle.
+This measure represents the maximum threshold of the average time an oracle query is allowed to take in order to outperform the benchmark algorithm running on a classical Turing machine.
+In our experiments, we benchmark our quantum branch-and-bound algorithm against the Gurobi Optimizer \cite{gurobi}.
+The quantum annealing leniency of the quantum branch-and-bound algorithm with respect to the Gurobi Optimizer is measured.

-The remainder of this paper is organized as follows.
+This paper is organized as follows.
 Section \ref{sec:Prelim} gives an overview of the quantum adiabatic approach to computation and the relationship of the approach to UBQP.
-Section \ref{sec:LB} presents lower-bounding procedures for CBQP.
+Section \ref{sec:LB} presents lower- bounding procedures for CBQP.
 Section \ref{sec:UB} presents a local search heuristic for CBQP.
 Branching strategies are described in Section \ref{sec:Branching}.
+All of these algorithms are then integrated in the quantum branch-and-bound framework presented in Section \ref{sec:qbnb}.
 Test instances and results of our computational experiments are presented in Section~\ref{sec:Experiments}.
-In Section~\ref{sec:Discussion} we provide practical remarks for application of our method to the D-Wave systems, and in Section~\ref{sec:Generalization} we mention how our method can more generally be used to solve constrained binary programming problems with higher-order objective and constraint polynomials.
+In Section~\ref{sec:Discussion}, we provide practical instruction for the application of our method to the quantum processors manufactured by D-Wave Systems Inc., and in Section~\ref{sec:Generalization}, we mention how our method can more generally be used to solve constrained binary programming problems with higher-order polynomial objectives and higher-order polynomial constraints.